Frida Kahlo: Later years

 Even as Kahlo was gaining recognition in Mexico, her health was declining rapidly, and an attempted surgery to support her spine failed.
-Her paintings from this period include Broken Column (1944), Without Hope (1945), Tree of Hope, Stand Fast (1946), and The Wounded Deer (1946), reflecting her poor physical state.
+Her paintings from this period include Broken Column (1944), Moses (1945), Without Hope (1945), Tree of Hope, Stand Fast (1946), and The Wounded Deer (1946), reflecting her poor physical state.
 During her last years, Kahlo was mostly confined to the Casa Azul.
 She painted mostly still lifes, portraying fruit and flowers with political symbols such as flags or doves.
 She was concerned about being able to portray her political convictions, stating that "I have a great restlessness about my paintings.
 Mainly because I want to make it useful to the revolutionary communist movement... until now I have managed simply an honest expression of my own self ...
 I must struggle with all my strength to ensure that the little positive my health allows me to do also benefits the Revolution, the only real reason to live."
 She also altered her painting style: her brushstrokes, previously delicate and careful, were now hastier, her use of color more brash, and the overall style more intense and feverish.

-Photographer Lola Alvarez Bravo understood that Kahlo did not have much longer to live, and thus staged her first solo exhibition in Mexico at the Galería Arte Contemporaneo in April 1953.
+Photographer Lola Alvarez Bravo understood that Kahlo did not have long to live, and thus staged her first solo exhibition in Mexico at the Galería Arte Contemporaneo in April 1953.
 Though Kahlo was initially not due to attend the opening, as her doctors had prescribed bed rest for her, she ordered her four-poster bed to be moved from her home to the gallery.
 To the surprise of the guests, she arrived in an ambulance and was carried on a stretcher to the bed, where she stayed for the duration of the party.
 The exhibition was a notable cultural event in Mexico and also received attention in mainstream press around the world.
 The same year, the Tate Gallery's exhibition on Mexican art in London featured five of her paintings.

 In 1954, Kahlo was again hospitalized in April and May.
 That spring, she resumed painting after a one-year interval.
 Her last paintings include the political Marxism Will Give Health to the Sick (c.
 1954) and Frida and Stalin (c.
 1954) and the still-life Viva La Vida (1954).